Fair use: Music sampling

 Before 1991, sampling in certain genres of music was accepted practice and the copyright considerations were viewed as largely irrelevant.
 The strict decision against rapper Biz Markie's appropriation of a Gilbert O'Sullivan song in the case Grand Upright Music, Ltd. v.
 Warner Bros.
 Records Inc. changed practices and opinions overnight.
-Samples now had to be licensed, as long as they rose "to a level of legally cognizable appropriation."
-This left the door open for the de minimis doctrine, for short or unrecognizable samples; such uses would not rise to the level of copyright infringement, because under the de minimis doctrine, "the law does not care about trifles."
-However, three years later, the Sixth Circuit effectively eliminated the de minimis doctrine in the Bridgeport Music, Inc. v.
+Samples now had to be licensed, as long as they rose "to a level of legally cognizable appropriation".
+This left the door open for the de minimis doctrine, for short or unrecognizable samples; such uses would not rise to the level of copyright infringement, because under the de minimis doctrine, "the law does not care about trifles".
+However, in 2004, the Sixth Circuit effectively eliminated the de minimis doctrine in the Bridgeport Music, Inc. v.
 Dimension Films case, holding that artists must "get a license or do not sample".
 The Court later clarified that its opinion did not apply to fair use, but between Grand Upright and Bridgeport, practice had effectively shifted to eliminate unlicensed sampling.